Excessive sweating in elderly female: GP Guide

 Facial and scalp sweating can feel especially awkward there’s no hiding it.
 A shiny forehead or damp roots are hard to ignore, and they can be uncomfortable too.
 Sometimes, it’s just hyperhidrosis showing up in new places.
 Other times, it could be linked to:- Nerve sensitivity in the head and neck

-- Conditions like Parkinson’s or diabetes
+- Conditions like Parkinson’s

 - Something called gustatory sweating where the act of eating (or even thinking about food) brings on sweat, often around the face.
 This can happen after surgery or nerve damage, but also without any clear cause.